Foreign Exchange Program

 - No extension of travel will be approved.
 Free time will only apply to six-month participants.
 Approximately two weeks free time will be available between the first and second host countries where applicable.
 IFYE Representatives shall inform the Host Country Coordinator, IFYE State Coordinator and IFYE National Program Director of their travel arrangements and schedule during their free time.

-- Representative must report back to the IFYE National Program Director and the state IFYE Coordinator (where appropriate) every three weeks with news article, photos, blog, Instagram, Twitter, etc. appropriate for publication.
+- Representative must report back to the IFYE National Program Director and the state IFYE Coordinator (where appropriate) every three weeks with news article, photos, blog, Instagram, twitter, etc. appropriate for publication.
 It is important to post photos and messages on www.facebook.com/IFYEUSA/ and also on IFYE Exchange Alum and Friends on Facebook.
 Outbound IFYE Representatives can communicate with this social media as many IFYE Alumni are on Facebook.

 - Must be willing, upon return home, to promote the IFYE program through speaking engagements over the course of one year.
 (States may have differing, more stringent requirements.)
-During these speaking engagements to such groups as Lions Club, Rotary, Chamber of Commerce, corporations, etc., please include a paragraph about fund-raising (provided by the IFYE Association of the USA, Inc.)
+During these speaking engagements to such groups as Lions Club, Rotary, Chamber of Commerce, corporations, etc., please include a paragraph (provided by the IFYE Association of the USA, Inc.) about fundraising.

 - Join the IFYE Association of the USA, Inc. and your state IFYE Association.
 National IFYE membership is currently $30 annually.
 Membership is half price the first year after your program.